cu-sanjay/RTFRS/README.md

 # RTFRS - Real-Time Face Detection and Recognition System

-The only thing more reliable than your ex's excuses is our face detection system.
-Just kidding..
-We can't guarantee it will recognize your ex, but it can definitely spot all the living humans and animals around you...
+## About

+RTFRS (**Real-Time Face Detection and Recognition System**) is a computer vision project designed to detect and recognize faces in real-time.

 ## What is RTFRS?

-RTFRS stands for **Real-Time Face Detection and Recognition System**.
-It's like having a unknown person at the door of your life, but instead of checking their Insta and Snap, it checks their true faces.
-Our system is designed to detect and recognize faces in real-time, ensuring that no one comes to your life without your knowledge.

-### But can it recognize my ex?
-Ah, the eternal question..
-Yeahh RTFRS is a great project in Computer Vision and Machine Learning but it can't guarantee that it'll recognize your ex’s actual face.
-After all, we’re still waiting for the dataset of their personality.. 🥴💔
+RTFRS is built using machine learning and computer vision techniques to identify and recognize faces efficiently.
+Whether you're using it for personal projects or exploring facial recognition technology, it's a handy tool for real-time face detection.
+Just drop your photos in the designated folder, and RTFRS will do the rest.

 ## Features

-- **Real-Time Detection**: Faster than your friend who says they pick up your calls instantly.
+- **Real-Time Detection**: Quick and responsive facial detection.
-- **Face Recognition**: Remembers faces better than she remembers your birthday (sorry).
+- **Face Recognition**: Accurately identifies faces in your custom dataset.
-- **Dataset**: Just drop your photos in the PHOTOS/Train folder, and that's it.
+- **Easy Setup**: Add photos to the **📁 Faces/Train** folder and get started.

 ## Troubleshooting

-- **"I can't find my face!"**: Don’t worry; it’s not personal.
-Just make sure you’re facing the camera and not hiding behind the pain she gave.
+- **Not detecting your face?** Ensure the camera has a clear view.
 - **"Why is it recognizing my dog as my best friend?"**: Well, dogs are better than most humans anyway. ❤️

 ## License